silkeh/alertmanager_matrix/README.md

 ## Usage
 The service is configured either through command line arguments or environment variables.
-With the provided systemd service file (`alertmanager-matrix.service`), the configuration is done in `/etc/default/alertmanager-matrix` as follows:
+With the provided systemd service file (`alertmanager_matrix.service`), the configuration is done in `/etc/default/alertmanager_matrix` as follows:

 ```sh
 HOMESERVER=http://localhost:8008